Phengar/Projet1AInfoFiles/README.md

 - *Stack* contains all functions acting on the **Stack** data structure : Push, pop, print, free, size
 - *Queue* contains all functions acting on the **Queue** data structure : Push, pop (NB as stated earlier this func also acts on the stack), print, free, size
 - *Data* regroups the definition of **Raw** and **Processed** data structures and print, free functions
-- *Save* regroups functions that saves **Stack** contents, also we have tried to implement the possibility to use a raw data files in order to perform statistics later on.
+- *Save* regroups functions that saves **Stack** contents, we also tried to implement the possibility to use a raw data files in order to perform statistics later on.
 Unfortunately the function doesn't work as expected.

 ## Statistics analysis
-> ICI
+> We choosed to store the statistics about a simulation in a **struct Processed** variable to gather information throughout the simulation.
+When the simulation ends, we display:
+- the mean size of the queue for a 1 day simulation / the mean of the mean sizes of the queue for multiple days
+- the max queue size throughout all the days of the simulation
+- the mean number of clients per day
+- the mean rate of the clients not served
+- the mean responce time per client for a 1 day simulatin / the mean of the mean responce times for the client in a multiple days simulation

 ## Issues/ Problems
-> We have tried to implement a function that could load a stack from a **Raw** data file, to later on perform some statistics with either some C function or program.
+> We have tried to implement a function that could load a stack from a **Raw** data file, to later perform some statistics with either some C function or program.
 Nonetheless, we have not been able to make this specific code work.

 ## Compiling and running the project
-:warning: This project only compiles on a Linux system as the *rand* module function ```void getSeed()``` does a syscall : ```getrandom()``` in order to set a random generation seed.
+:warning: This project only compiles on a Linux system as the *rand* module function ```void getSeed()``` does a syscall : ```getrandom()``` in order to set a random generation seed
 Except that, it compiles under **gcc**
 - Compiling :
 ```make main```